How to Help Protect Employees from Injuries on the Job

 Attracting and retaining top talent is a priority in any growing organization.
 Hiring new employees requires a substantial commitment of time and resources, and the goal to keep employees safe in the workplace should begin the moment a recruit accepts an offer.
 While newer employees may be particularly vulnerable to job-related injuries, formal, job-related safety programs are an effective means to minimize the number of workplace injuries and their corresponding costs.

-5 ways to help protect new employees from injuries on the job
+4 ways to help protect employees from injuries on the job

 1. Focus on safety from the beginning of the hiring process

-Safety starts before an employee's first day on the job.
-Having a formal hiring process and clear job descriptions can help attract qualified job candidates who are likely to fit well into your organization's safety culture.
-Job descriptions should convey your organization's expectations around adherence to safety practices, so potential employees understand the importance of safety, starting with their first interactions with the company.
+Safety starts before an employee’s first day on the job.
+Having a formal hiring process and clear job descriptions can help attract qualified job candidates who are likely to fit well in your organization’s safety culture.
+Job descriptions should convey your organization’s expectations around adherence to safety practices so potential employees understand the importance of safety, starting with their first interactions with the company.

 2. Conduct a job safety analysis

 A job safety analysis, or JSA, is a process that breaks down each step in a job, describes the hazards associated with each step and defines the safe work method that minimizes or eliminates each hazard.
-When you conduct a JSA, it can help your company understand the hazards of a particular job so you can define the procedures to address the exposure.
-Provide skills-based safety training, rather than awareness based only, so employees develop a firsthand understanding of proper safety protocols.
+A JSA can help your company understand the hazards of a particular job so you can define the procedures to address the exposure.
+Provide skills-based safety training, rather than awareness-based only, so employees develop a firsthand understanding of proper safety protocols.
 This can be more effective than, for example, simply watching a video or online tutorial.

 3. Onboard and continuously train employees